-If you have type 2 diabetes, your body produces insulin, but not enough to meet your needs.
+If you have type 2 diabetes, your body produces insulin, but your cells are unable to effectively respond to it.
 This is called insulin resistance.

 People with insulin sensitivity or resistance also lose excess magnesium in their urine, contributing to lower levels of this nutrient.

 Some people with type 1 diabetes also develop insulin resistance.
 This may put them at risk for a magnesium deficiency, too.

 Taking a magnesium supplement, however, can increase your magnesium blood level and improve diabetes control.
 If you have pre-diabetes, supplementation may also improve blood sugar and possibly prevent type 2 diabetes.